micmejia/bible-dump/NKJV/Leviticus/Lev 23.md

 Then the Lord spoke to Moses, saying,

 ###### 34
-"Speak to the children of Israel, saying: 'The fifteenth day of this seventh month _shall be_ the Feast of Tabernacles _for_ seven days to the Lord.
+"Speak to the children of Israel, saying: 'The fifteenth day of this seventh month shall be the Feast of Tabernacles for seven days to the Lord.

 ###### 35
-On the first day _there shall be_ a holy convocation.
-You shall do no customary work _on it_.
+On the first day there shall be a holy convocation.
+You shall do no customary work on it.

 ###### 36
-_For_ seven days you shall offer an offering made by fire to the Lord.
+For seven days you shall offer an offering made by fire to the Lord.
 On the eighth day you shall have a holy convocation, and you shall offer an offering made by fire to the Lord.
-It _is_ a sacred assembly, _and_ you shall do no customary work _on it_.
+It is a sacred assembly, and you shall do no customary work on it.

 ###### 37
-'These _are_ the feasts of the Lord which you shall proclaim _to be_ holy convocations, to offer an offering made by fire to the Lord, a burnt offering and a grain offering, a sacrifice and drink offerings, everything on its day--
+'These are the feasts of the Lord which you shall proclaim to be holy convocations, to offer an offering made by fire to the Lord, a burnt offering and a grain offering, a sacrifice and drink offerings, everything on its day--

 ###### 38
 besides the Sabbaths of the Lord, besides your gifts, besides all your vows, and besides all your freewill offerings which you give to the Lord.

 ###### 39
-'Also on the fifteenth day of the seventh month, when you have gathered in the fruit of the land, you shall keep the feast of the Lord _for_ seven days; on the first day _there shall be_ a sabbath-_rest_, and on the eighth day a sabbath-_rest_.
+'Also on the fifteenth day of the seventh month, when you have gathered in the fruit of the land, you shall keep the feast of the Lord for seven days; on the first day there shall be a sabbath-rest, and on the eighth day a sabbath-rest.

 ###### 40
 And you shall take for yourselves on the first day the fruit of beautiful trees, branches of palm trees, the boughs of leafy trees, and willows of the brook; and you shall rejoice before the Lord your God for seven days.

 ###### 41
-You shall keep it as a feast to the Lord for seven days in the year. _It shall be_ a statute forever in your generations.
+You shall keep it as a feast to the Lord for seven days in the year.
+It shall be a statute forever in your generations.
 You shall celebrate it in the seventh month.

 ###### 42
 You shall dwell in booths for seven days.
 All who are native Israelites shall dwell in booths,

 ###### 43
-that your generations may know that I made the children of Israel dwell in booths when I brought them out of the land of Egypt: I _am_ the Lord your God.' "
+that your generations may know that I made the children of Israel dwell in booths when I brought them out of the land of Egypt: I am the Lord your God.' "

 ###### 44
 So Moses declared to the children of Israel the feasts of the Lord.